The Layer Tree

 • Flags

-In the tree view you can see most of these elements to make it easier to find them, and the layer that they are defined on.
-You can use the tree search function in the top of the tree to find them quicker.
-Additionally you can select which elements of the tree are shown.
+In the tree view, you can see most of these elements, making it easier to find them and the layer they are defined on.
+You can use the tree search function at the top of the tree to find elements more quickly.
+Additionally, you can select which elements of the tree are shown.

 image